 Here are examples of how messengers and formats combine for the “fast service” message.

-The voice of customer adds evidence.
+The voice of the customer adds evidence.
 Now the claim is supported in a qualitative way using social proof.
 But text has limited ability to maximize conversions.

 The certification or award comes from a third party.
 It’s not a customer, but it’s still coming from a source other than the brand.
 And the visual adds interest and credibility.